duydd25031999/TC_note/Software Development/Lead Experience.md

 - Actions:
 	- Start with a brainstorming session to capture a wide range of ideas.
 	- Set a time limit to encourage focused yet rapid ideation.
-- Example: When a customer requested a new feature, I convened a time-limited brainstorming meeting, allowing all ideas—even those not immediately feasible—to be shared, demonstrating our readiness to pivot and adjust.
+- Example: When a customer requested a new feature, I convened a time-limited brainstorming meeting, allowing all ideas-even those not immediately feasible-to be shared, demonstrating our readiness to pivot and adjust.

 ## Order (Discipline)
 - Definition: Establishing clear processes and structured workflows to maintain clarity and organization while still allowing creativity.